pnp/powershell/documentation/Set-PnPPropertyBagValue.md

 # Set-PnPPropertyBagValue

 ## SYNOPSIS
-Adds a new or updates an existing property bag value
+Adds a new or updates an existing property bag value.

 ## SYNTAX